(iv) Rights, preferences and restrictions attached to Equity shares

 2. The Company has not borrowed any specific purpose loan during the current reporting period.

-3. During the year ended March 31, 2024 and March 31, 2023, the Company has not traded or invested in Crypto currency or Virtual Currency.
+3. During the year ended March 31, 2025 and year ended March 31, 2024, the Company has not traded or invested in Crypto currency or Virtual Currency.

 4. There were no Scheme of Arrangements entered by the Group during the current reporting period, which required approval from the Competent Authority in terms of sections 230 to 237 of the Companies Act, 2013.

-5. During the year ended March 31, 2024, year ended March 31, 2023, the Company did not have any transaction with struck off companies as per section 248 of the Companies Act, 2013 or section 560 of Companies Act, 1956.
+5. During the year ended March 31, 2025 and year ended March 31, 2024, the Company did not have any transaction with struck off companies as per section 248 of the Companies Act, 2013 or section 560 of Companies Act, 1956.
 Balance outsanding with struck off companies is Rs.
 0.00 Lakh.

 6. A Corporate Insolvency Resolution Process (CIRP) had been initiated against the Company vide an order dated May 14, 2018 of the Mumbai Bench of National Company Law Tribunal (NCLT) under the provisions of Insolvency and Bankruptcy Code, 2016 (Code).
 Pursuant to the order, the powers of the Board stand suspended and were exercisable by Mr. Subodh Kumar Agrawal, who was appointed as Interim Resolution Professional by NCLT and was subsequently confirmed as Resolution Professional (RP) by the Committee of Creditors (CoC).
 A resolution plan submitted by Taguda Pte Ltd, a successful bidder has been voted in favour by the CoC and subsequently approved by the NCLT, Mumbai vide its order dated 3rd February, 2022 read with NCLAT order dated 11th March, 2022.
 Pursuant to the order, IMA was formed on 15th March, 2022 to implement the Resolution Plan.
 As part of the implementation of resolution plan and conditions precedent thereto, Company has applied for various approvals to regulatory authorities mainly, Bombay Stock Exchange (BSE) and Reserve Bank of India (RBI).
 The approval from RBI is yet to be received by the Company.The Hon'ble NCLT Mumbai issued an order on December 8, 2023, granting a two-month period for the Resolution

 Applicant to execute the Resolution Plan.
 As no payment was received from Resolution Applicant M/s Taguda Pte Ltd, on February 9, 2024, the secured financial lenders of the company, led by State Bank of India, invoked the Bid Bond and Performance Security funds deposited by the Resolution Applicant totaling Rs.
-1813.46 Lakh (including Rs.
+1,813.46 Lakh (including Rs.
 160.74 Lakh in interest earned on the Bid Bond Money held as a Fixed Deposit), which have been forfeited.
-Further the secured financial lenders have filed an application seeking liquidation of the company as the Successful Resolution Applicant has failed to implement the resolution plan, the said application is currently pending adjudication before the NCLT Mumbai bench.
+Further the secured financial lenders have filed an application seeking liquidation of the company as the Successful Resolution Applicant has failed to implement the resolution plan, the said application is currently pending adjudication before NCLAT/ NCLT.

 7. The Company has not advanced or loaned or invested funds to any other person(s) or entity(is), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: